Gravel Rides For Everyone

 The funding awarded to Dirty Freehub was part of Travel Oregon’s 2023 Competitive Grants Program.
 Dirty Freehub was one of 56 recipients.
 Travel Oregon awarded $3.6 million in funding through the program; the money comes from the Oregon state transient lodging tax established by the Oregon Legislature in 2003.
 This grant aims explicitly to expand tourism infrastructure to be more accessible and inclusive, funding projects through an equity lens around accessibility and inclusion for underserved and under-resourced communities.

-Dirty Freehub is a 501(c)3 with over 13,000 miles of curated gravel Ride Guides across the Western United States.
+Dirty Freehub is a 501(c)3 non-profit with over 14,000 miles of curated gravel Ride Guides across the Western United States.

 All Access is a registered trademark by Dirty Freehub.